learn-co-curriculum/dsc-prework-jupyter-notebook/README.md

 ![Jupyter Notebook logo](https://curriculum-content.s3.amazonaws.com/data-science/images/jupyter_logo.png
 )

-The document you are currently reading is a Jupyter Notebook!
+The document you are currently reading is a Jupyter Notebook.

 Jupyter Notebooks (historically called IPython Notebooks) will be our primary tool for curriculum delivery, and you will use and create many Jupyter Notebooks in the course of this program and in your career as a data scientist.